Australia Day, Anzac Day and Q50

 • Any commonly available pellet or slug may be used

-• Tethering is allowed for 50m only, permitted it can be done safely using a buddy bottle of max 3L (litres)
+• Tethering is allowed, permitted it can be done safely using a buddy bottle of max 3l (liters)

 BR30 25m